-Seattle Public Schools, 1862-2000: Beacon Hill Elementary School
+Seattle Public Schools, 1862-2023: Beacon Hill Elementary School

 See Additional Media

-The population on Seattle's Beacon Hill grew in the early 1890s when a streetcar line extended to the neighborhood from downtown.
+Beacon Hill in Seattle was named by financier M. Harwood Young after a favorite landmark in his hometown of Boston, where Beacon Hill was named in the earliest colonial period for the beacon at its summit.
+The population on Seattle’s Beacon Hill grew in the early 1890s when a streetcar line extended to the neighborhood from downtown.
 Land for the first school on the hill was purchased by the district in 1892.
-During the planning stage, it was called Bay Side School because it was in the Bay Side Addition.
+During the planning stage, it was called Bay Side School because it was in the Bay Side Addition, but the school was renamed Beacon Hill School in 1899, about the time the school opened.
+This first school was a two-room, wood pavilion and had three classes.
+Enrollment expanded to 100 students in grades 1-5 during the 1901-1902 school year and doubled in enrollment the following year when it went to grades 1-8.

 A substantial new building opened in 1904.
-It was built in the Colonial Revival style with a design based on James Stephen's model school plan.
-Its rectangular structure allowed for future additions to be connected to the original core as the school population grew.
+It was built in the Colonial Revival style with a design based on James Stephen’s model school plan.
+Its rectangular structure allowed for future additions to be connected to the original core as the student population grew.

 In 1906, the school board proposed removing the 1899 schoolhouse.
 Not satisfied with the bids received, they kept the building.
-A 1912 addition to the newer building added 12 classrooms and completed the "H" shape with a north block and connecting wing.
+A 1912 addition to the newer, 1904 building added 12 classrooms and completed the “H” shape with a north block and connecting wing.
 Enrollment in the enlarged 20-room structure was 402 pupils, so at first some rooms stood empty.
 The first kindergarten class at Beacon Hill began in 1913.

 By 1952, grades 7 and 8 no longer attended the school.
 Crowded conditions were not alleviated, however.
 In 1960, the district opened a portable school of eight classrooms on the former site of Robert Fulton School.
 Housing over 200 students, this was first known as Beacon Hill Annex and later developed into Kimball School.